ZacharyPatten/ZacharyPatten/README.md

 ## Overview

-Howdy, I'm Zachary Patten and am a software developer.
+Howdy, I'm Zachary Patten and I am a software developer.
 I have coded in many languages, but most of the content on my GitHub content focuses on C# in particular.

 ## Articles, Blog Posts, and Gists